 RECOMMENDED: Airport Barber Shops: 8 Places To Get Groomed

 We know how dry the air can be in-flight, but now passengers of Emirates’ aircraft should arrive at their destination glowing, thanks to world-first “moisturizing” pjs.
 The lounge suits use Hydra Active microcapsule technology to keep the skin hydrated by releasing naturally moisturizing Sea Kelp.

 5. Removing airplane germs

 We all know airplanes are not germ-free.
-While at the conference, I passed by the GermFalcon and they are also believers that germs don’t fly.
-They created this cleaning machine that passes an ultraviolet light across the cabin to sanitize anything unhealthy to touch.
+While at the conference, I passed by the GermFalcon and they are also believers that bugs don’t fly.
+They created this cleaning machine that moves an ultraviolet light across the cabin to sanitize anything unhealthy to touch.